two23three/phase-0-pac-1-comparisons-in-javascript/README.md

 ***You should prefer `===` and `!==` for comparisons***.

-## Compare numbers with the relational operators
+## Compare Numbers with Relational Operators

 There are four relational operators built in to JavaScript:
 - **greater than** (`>`),